“One of the most important things you can do on this earth is to let people know they are not alone.”

 Khmer Life is recognized by the Artisans Association of Cambodia as well as the World Fair Trade Organization.
 They are a group of individuals living in the Chamkar Morn District where many are victims of landmines and polio disabilities.
 These men and women have worked hand in hand with us to bring our ideas and designs to life.

-Sothea Yung founded Angkor Recycled in 2007.
+Friend and business partner Sothea Yung began her movement in 2007.
 She is directly responsible for recognizing a need within her community that she could fulfill.
 She began hiring villagers who had no real source of income and relied mainly on what they could produce themselves.
 Since 2007, she has created numerous jobs throughout Cambodia.
 CEMENT6 works directly with her team to create quality products that employs over 40 men and women in Phnom Penh.
-Both Khmer Life and Angkor Recycled have provided alternative employment opportunities outside of the substandard garment industries.
+Both employment groups have provided alternative employment opportunities outside of the substandard garment industries.

 VETERAN ENTREPRENEURIAL SCHOLARSHIP